Skip to content

 In general, there are three main classifications of eclipsing binary systems, but very few of them have ever been observed to possess planets.

-Although exoplanets have been found in trinary systems before in recent years, most of them orbit either close in to a single star or in intermediate orbits around a central binary, with the third star much farther away.
-GW Orionis is the first candidate system to have a planet orbiting all three stars at once.
+Although exoplanets have been found in trinary systems in recent years, most of them orbit either close to a single star or in intermediate orbits around a central binary, with the third star always being much farther away.
+GW Orionis is the first candidate system where planets are seen orbiting all three stars at once.
 About 35% of all stars are in binary systems and another 10% are in trinary systems; only about half of stars are singlets like our Sun.

 Credit: Caltech/R. Hurt (IPAC)